ShaunJose/Github_Access/README.md

 ### Instructions:

-1. Set constants in Github_Access.py as per instructed in Limitations, and save file.
+1. *(Optional)* Set constants in Github_Access.py as per instructed in Limitations, and save file. (default constants set work fine)

 2. Run file.
-Terminal: python Github_Access.py
+Terminal: **python Github_Access.py**

-3. Set constants in index.html as per instructed in Limitations, and save file.
+3. *(Optional)* Set constants in index.html as per instructed in Limitations, and save file. (default constants set work fine

+  IMPORTANT:
 4. Open index.html to see visualizations.
-Terminal: open index.html -a Google\ Chrome
+(Tricky).
+   - Double clicking on index.html won't work, as it doesn't grab data from an http server, and not locally.
+In other words, the url from where the data is being read (in this case, it's the url of the data.json file), has to start with "http://" rather than "file://", as you cannot make an AJAX call to a local resource (GET request needs http url).

+   - Since data.json is a local file, we need a workaround.
+This can be done by running a web server locally, and then making the call to the localhost.

+   - To run index.html, open terminal, type in command: **http-server** (This assumes all tools used have been installed or implemented in the environment).

+   - Then open the url "localhost:8080" where 8080 is the port number opened due to the command http-server, using the web browser of your choice :) (Note that port is usually 8080, but may differ)